 - Oil: Use your favorite frying oil.

-Prepare the simple syrup by mixing all the ingredients in a pot, bring to a boil, and cook while mixing frequently until it thickens.
-Set aside to cool.
+Prepare the simple syrup by mixing all the ingredients in a medium saucepan.
+Bring it to a boil while mixing it frequently until it thickens.
+Set the thick sugar syrup aside to cool.

 Fold over the pancake and pinch the sides together firmly with your fingers.

-Heat the oil in a deep frying pan, and test it out by dropping a tiny piece of dough into the oil.
+Heat the oil in a deep frying pan, and test it by dropping a tiny piece of dough into it.
 If it starts bubbling, the oil is hot enough.
-Drop the qatayef in the oil, being careful not to overcrowd the pan.
-Fry until golden, then remove from the oil with a slotted spatula to a plate.

-Drizzle the simple sugar syrup on top.
+Drizzle the aromatic simple sugar syrup on top.
 Serve immediately.

 Tips and Tricks